 Adjectives in Czech

 Czech adjectives are primarily divided into two groups for declension: hard and soft.
-This classification is based on the stem-ending of the adjective and determines the set of endings used in various cases, numbers, and genders.
-Hard Adjectives (Tvrdá adjektiva) The stem ends in a hard consonant such as d, t, n, r, k, g, … Continue reading Adjectives in Czech
+This classification is based on the stem-ending of the adjective.
+Hard Adjectives (Tvrdá adjektiva) Nominative Masculine Singular Ending: Usually ends in -ý.
+Examples: nový (new) mladý (young) dobrý (good) The endings are characterized by hard vowels, particularly -ý, -á, -é.
+For instance, … Continue reading Adjectives in Czech

 Declension of všechno and všichni – Difficult Czech declensions